GaloyMoney/dealer/GRAFANA.md

 #### Hedge effectiveness

-If we want to understand why there's a discrepancy between both position, we have to realize that we are dealing with two different markets driven by different forces/processes.
+If we want to understand why there's a discrepancy between both position, we have to realize that we are dealing with two different markets driven by two different forces/processes.

 So a change in price ΔS on the spot market does not generates the same price change ΔD on the derivative's market.